Simplified decision making in the belief space using belief sparsification: Decision making in the belief space

-First (line~\ref{alg:sparsification-line:if-ordered}), we check if the variables are ordered properly, i.e. such that the variables we wish to sparsify (variables in $\mathcal{S}$) appear first in the state.
+Let us break down the algorithm steps: first, we should check if the variables are ordered properly, i.e., such that the variables we wish to sparsify (variables in $\mathcal{S}$) appear first in the state.
 If not, we should reorder the variables accordingly.
-This requires appropriate permutation of the input matrix.
-If the algorithm input is the matrix $\bm R$ (line~\ref{alg:sparsification-line:if-root}), this task is not trivial, as trying to modify $\bm R$ by simply permuting its rows and columns would break its triangular shape.
-Instead, this task (typically) requires re-factorization of $\bm \Lambda$ under the updated variable order.
-Thus, if needed, we first reform the symmetric information matrix from its root (line~\ref{alg:sparsification-line:form}), before permuting it (line~\ref{alg:sparsification-line:permute}).
-Such permutation is done by calculating the product $\bm P^T \bm \Lambda \bm P$ of the information matrix with an appropriate column permutation matrix $\bm P$.
-After the permutation, we (re-)calculate the square root matrix of the permuted information matrix, using the Cholesky decomposition (line~\ref{alg:sparsification-line:chol-reordered}).
+This requires appropriate modification of the input matrix.
+If the algorithm input is the symmetric matrix $\bm \Lambda$ (line~\ref{alg:sparsification-line:if-info}), we shall simply permute its rows and columns by calculating the product $\bm P^T \bm \Lambda \bm P$ of the information matrix with an appropriate (column) permutation matrix~$\bm P$.
+After this permutation, we can derive ${\bm R}^p$, the square root matrix of the permuted information matrix, using the Cholesky decomposition (line~\ref{alg:sparsification-line:chol}).
+If the algorithm input is the matrix $\bm R$ (line~\ref{alg:sparsification-line:if-root}), the task of variable reordering is not trivial, as trying to modify $\bm R$ by permuting its rows and columns would break its triangular shape.
+Instead, this task (typically) requires re-factorization of $\bm \Lambda$ under the new variable order.

+\begin{remark} In our follow-up work \citep{Elimelech21ral}, we provide an efficient modification algorithm for $\bm R$, which is intended for the task of variable reordering, and can spare the matrix re-factorization; we can use this algorithm to efficiently derive ${\bm R}^p$ (line~\ref{alg:sparsification-line:modify}). \end{remark}

-If no reordering is required, and the algorithm input is $\bm \Lambda$ (line~\ref{alg:sparsification-line:if-info}), we may directly calculate the Cholesky decomposition (line~\ref{alg:sparsification-line:chol}); if no reordering is required, and the input is $\bm R$, we may skip directly to line~\ref{alg:sparsification-line:sparsify}.
+If no reordering is required, and the algorithm input is $\bm \Lambda$, we may directly calculate the Cholesky decomposition (line~\ref{alg:sparsification-line:chol}); if no reordering is required, and the input is $\bm R$, we may skip directly to line~\ref{alg:sparsification-line:sparsify}.
 Specifically, when all of $\mathcal{S}$ is already at the beginning of the state, no reordering is needed.
 This situation particularly occurs when sparsifying \textit{all} the variables (i.e., full sparsification).
-Next, in line~\ref{alg:sparsification-line:sparsify}, we zero off-diagonal elements in the permuted square root matrix ${\bm R}^p$, in rows corresponding to variables in $\mathcal{S}$, to yield the sparsified square root matrix ${\bm R}^p_s$.
+Next, in line~\ref{alg:sparsification-line:sparsify}, we zero off-diagonal elements in the permuted square root matrix~${\bm R}^p$, in rows corresponding to variables in $\mathcal{S}$, to yield the sparsified square root matrix~${\bm R}^p_s$.